pedroamarall/rest-builder/networking/README.md

 	1. rsync -av ***me@192.168.xxx.xxx:/home/me/\<RANDOM_FILE_2\> /home/me***

+1. Repeat the above two exercises by syncing over a directory with many directories and files.

 1. Repeat the exercise by hiding ***~/.ssh/id_rsa*** to show that you will now be prompted for a username and password.

 ## Ports